Your antenatal appointments and care

 Detailed ultrasound scans

 A detailed ultrasound scan – sometimes called an anomaly scan – checks for possible physical problems.

 We offer an anomaly scan to everyone, but not all mums take it.
 If you do decide to go ahead, it’ll happen between 19 and 22 weeks.

 We can test to see if your baby has an increased chance of chromosomal conditions such as Down’s, Edwards, or Patau syndrome.

 Screening will take place between 11 weeks and 14 weeks + 1 day.

-If we do find that your baby has a higher risk, we’ll offer you further tests.
+If we do find that your baby has a higher risk of chromosomal conditions, we’ll offer you further tests.